BLuckoo/Cryptocurrencies/README.md

         <p align="center">
         <image src="https://user-images.githubusercontent.com/82583576/131062257-b8ecfe1c-2640-4ce0-817a-825d949e6242.png"
         </p>

- ##
- ##
-        - A hvplot.table to visualize all the current tradable cryptocurrencies.
+        - The following is a snapshot of a hvplot.table to visualize all the current tradable cryptocurrencies.

         <p slign="center">
         <image src="https://user-images.githubusercontent.com/82583576/131061791-66cc9c72-8088-41d8-b621-b72084466d3c.png"
         </p>

         - A 2D scatter plot to visualize "Total Coins Mined" vs. "Total Coin Supply" by coin name and clusters.

         <p align="center">
         <image src="https://user-images.githubusercontent.com/82583576/131061989-b5bbbe56-45d1-4b50-8bd7-f68faf43bc97.png"
         </p>

+## Summary

+   - A total of 532 cryptocurrencies have been classified into four different classes based on similarities of their features.
+   - Each class should be further analyzed to determine their returns and risks factors so that a proper portfolio can be presented to the invetment bank's clients.